 How to cite this article:

 Kalidas Karak, Mrityunjoy Jana, Abhijit Manna.
 Effect of yoga on Anthropometrical and physiological variables of college going students.
-International Journal of Physical Education, Sports and Health.
-2015; 2(2): 245-249.
+Int J Phys Educ Sports Health 2015;2(2):245-249.